KhalStarr/NoctherionGateOfSouls/.junie/guidelines.md

 ### Code Style Instructions
 - Use TypeScript for all new files
 - Follow Vue 3 Composition API patterns
-- Use Tailwind CSS for styling
+- ONLY Use Tailwind CSS for styling
 - Maintain consistent naming conventions (camelCase for variables/functions, PascalCase for components)
 - Keep components focused and single-responsibility
 - Use Pinia stores for shared state management

 ### Build and Deployment
-- Always run `npm run build` before deployment
 - Ensure `npm run check` passes before committing changes
 - The project builds to a `dist/` directory for deployment